 PRP injections are a treatment option for our patients with chronic injuries or disorders of the joints, tendons or ligaments.
 Typically, these injections are used once other treatment options, such as physical therapy, rest, and activity modification, have failed.

-PRP is obtained by using the patient’s own blood similar to having one’s blood drawn for a lab test.
+PRP is obtained by using the patient's own blood, similar to having blood drawn for a lab test.
 That blood is then spun in a centrifuge to separate the red blood cells from the white blood cells and platelets.
 The platelets are then concentrated and injected back into the patient at the site of injury or pain.
-Platelets contain growth factors which are known to help with the healing process, making them the preferred part of the patient’s blood to use in treating their condition.
+Platelets contain growth factors which are known to help with the healing process, making them the preferred part of the patient's blood to use in treating their condition.

 These injections are considered safe since they use a patient's own blood.
 However, because this is still a relatively new application of PRP, some insurance companies may not cover the injections (check with your individual carrier for coverage).